hazelcast/hazelcast-reference-manual/src/HazelcastClusters/JClouds.md

 ...
 ```

-#### Discovering nodes on different regions
+#### Discovering Members on Different Regions

-You can define multiple regions in jclouds config.
-By default, Hazelcast Discovery SPI uses private IP addresses for node connection.
-If you want nodes to find each over different region, you must set `hazelcast.discovery.public.ip.enabled` system property to true,
-so that nodes on different regions can connect to each other by using public IPs.
+You can define multiple regions in the jclouds configuration.
+By default, Hazelcast Discovery SPI uses private IP addresses for member connection.
+If you want the members to find each other over a different region, you must set the system property `hazelcast.discovery.public.ip.enabled` to true.
+By this way, the members on different regions can connect to each other by using public IPs.

 ```xml
  ...